helios-yamet/Fitness-Station/README.md

 3. Shopping Cart and Checkout pages

-The website design is inspired by other e-sites such as Amazon and ebay, which introduce the site primarily through imagery, images of the product categories on the homepage to be exact; which encourages the user to explore our products immediately.
-The reason for this display on the homepage, is to get immediate user interaction time, which increases the likelihood of products being purchased.
-A goal of the platform is to simplify the process of purchasing products.
+The website design is inspired by other e-sites such as Amazon and ebay, which introduces the site through a combination of imagery and icons.
+Images of the product categories on the homepage to be exact; which encourages the user to explore our products immediately.

 On the homepage the user can explore the site using the search bar on the navigation, below the search bar, are three separate products dropdown tabs aligned horizontally:
 - All products